tokenika/tokenika.github.io/WarsawBlock.md

     EOS is much more than just a decentralized computer.
 Actually, it is a full-blown decentralized operating system, including a built-in storage solution based on IPFS.
 What this means is that there are features embedded right in the blockchain which can be utilized by any advanced application built on EOS.
 Those include: databases, account permissions, account recovery, scheduling, authentication, inter-app communication.
 Thus application developers building on EOS only need to write code for what is unique for their application, whereas the fundamental functionality is delivered by the blockchain itself.

+    Let's focus on just one of those built-in features - account recovery.
+What this means is that if you're hacked and your private key has been changed by the hacker, you can still recover the funds, provided you know the private key before it was changed.
+Can you imagine **not** having this feature, if you aim for mass adoption?

   * Web Assembly as a compiler

     Smart-contracts in EOS will be compiled to [WebAssembly](http://webassembly.org/), which is an emerging industry standard backed by Microsoft, Google, and Apple.
 The goal of this standard is to make it possible to run untrusted high-performance code in your browser.
 [WebAssembly is a big deal](https://medium.com/mozilla-tech/why-webassembly-is-a-game-changer-for-the-web-and-a-source-of-pride-for-mozilla-and-firefox-dda80e4c43cb), as it will enable high performance web applications such as video and image editing and games.
 It provides a universal compile target that enables applications to be developed in any language, ranging from C++, Java & C# and JavaScript.
 There is even work going on to compile Solidity to WebAssembly.